 Trelawny parish can be found in the northern section of Jamaica (Caribbean).
 It is located in the county of Middlesex, bordered by the parish of St Ann to the east, St James to the west, St Elizabeth and Manchester to the south, and the Caribbean Sea to the north.

 Trelawny Parish is mainly flat, with wide plains such as Queen of Spain’s Valley, and Windsor.
 The highest point is Mount Ayr which is 3,000 feet (910 m) above sea level.

 Land Area: 874.3 sq km (337.6 sq mi)

 Established in 1770, this parish was named after William Trelawny former Governor of Jamaica.

-Wakefield in North Trelawny is the home of the Tambu, Gerre and Mento Band.
+Wakefield in the nort of the parish is the home of the Tambu, Gerre and Mento Band.
 The Jamaica Cultural Development Commission (JCDC) has taught these traditions to children in several schools –Duncans All-Age and Granville All-Age.
-Drumming is also a part of the rich culture and was one of the teaching activities of JCDC.
+Drumming is also a part of the culture and was one of the teaching activities of JCDC.

 With new attractions such as the Falmouth Cruise Ship Pier and the Multi-Purpose Complex, Trelawny is receiving well-deserved notice by tourism interests as it positions itself among the most attractive locations in the very competitive industry.